OFFIS-mosaik/mosaik/docs/installation.rst

 .. note::

    There is currently no one-click-exe-installer for mosaik.
 This is due to its early development stage.
-The installion process will get easier in the future, though.
+The installation process will get easier in the future, though.

 This guide is based on *Windows 7 or 8, 64bit*.